Creative Deal Toy Ideas: 7 Frequently Overlooked Sources of Inspiration

 Coming up with memorable deal toy ideas can sometimes be a huge challenge for bankers—and a needlessly time-consuming one.

-Beyond that, your MD may have certain expectations or preferences when it comes to deal toy designs—which may already have been made pretty clear to you.
+Beyond that, your MD may have certain expectations or preferences when it comes to deal toys—which may already have been made pretty clear to you.

 Of course, most deal toy companies are not going to expect you to come up with design ideas for your tombstone.

-Still, many bankers—even senior bankers—like to take an active role in the design process, and some consider making a contribution to the final result a point of pride.
+Still, many bankers—even senior bankers—like to take an active role in the design process.
+Some even consider making a contribution to the final result a point of pride.

 And, anyway, handling deal toys should be one of the fun parts of your job, right?

-Some companies, and even whole sectors, readily lend themselves to creative, custom deal toy designs.
+Some companies, and even whole sectors, almost immediately conjure up creative, custom deal toy ideas.

 Other deals can pose problems—even if it’s only that most of the relevant design ideas have already been overused.

-In those instances, the default suggestion from—often the only suggestion—is to base the design on your client’s company logo.
+In those instances, the default suggestion—often the only suggestion—is to base the design on your client’s company logo.

-Basing a design on a clients’s logo can work extremely well, and again, we do this all the time.
+Basing a design on a client’s logo can work extremely well, and again, we do this all the time.

 But what if your client’s logo doesn’t really offer up many design possibilities?